GEICO vs. AAA: Which company is best for you?

-Choosing an auto insurance company can be tough: every company's rates differ by driving history, age, and location, and every company provides a different set of discounts.
-GEICO and AAA are two of the nation's most popular insurers, offering high-quality policies in most states.
+Choosing a car insurance company can be tough: companies' rates differ by driving history, age and location.
+GEICO and AAA are two of the most popular insurers, providing competitively priced policies in most states.

-If you have very bad credit, GEICO could be a better option for you.
-On average, GEICO offers more affordable rates than AAA for drivers with credit scores of lower than 580.
-Insurance shoppers with exceptional credit — a score of 800-plus — should consider GEICO, which typically beats AAA by $1,750 annually.
-Check out average insurance costs by credit level for AAA and GEICO below.
+If you have very poor credit, GEICO could be the way to go.
+On average, GEICO offers more affordable rates than AAA for drivers with credit scores that dip below 580.
+Drivers with outstanding credit — a score of 800 or better — should consider GEICO as well, for an average savings of $1,750 per year compared to AAA.
+View common insurance rates by credit level for GEICO and AAA below.

 |Credit level||GEICO avg. annual premium||AAA avg. annual premium|